WindOfXaos/DNN-from-scratch/README.md

 # DNN-from-scratch
-Simple Cat-Non-Cat binary image classifier without using machine learning APIs.
+Simple Cat-Non-Cat binary image classifier from scratch.

 # Notes:
 * For the first time you need to train a NN using **DNNTrain.py**.